soasme/PeppaPEG/README.md

 ## Copy `peppapeg.h` / `peppapeg.c`

-Peppa PEG has a header file and a C file, so you can easily add it to your project by copying files "peppapeg.h" and "peppapeg.c".
+Peppa PEG has a header file and a C file, so you can add it to your project by copying files "peppapeg.h" and "peppapeg.c".

 Peppa PEG assumes your project is ANSI C (C89, or C90) compatible.